Key Takeaways

 Similar Features With Turtles

 When the Therizinosaurus fossils were first discovered in Mongolia, it was thought to be a turtle.
 In 1954, a Russian paleontologist claimed that the fossils resemble a modern sea turtle.
 It led to an assumption that the Therizinosaurus fossils were fossils of ancient turtles.
-Its unique forelimbs are initially believed to be powerful swimming organs, while its large claws for cutting vegetation underwater.
+The turtle like dinosaur had unique forelimbs are initially believed to be powerful swimming organs, while its large claws for cutting vegetation underwater.
 These features also made the creature comparable to ancient turtles.

 The Therizinosaurus Is Not A Turtle